 For the 6th year in a row, Indiana's population growth rate has dropped.
-The US Census Bureau estimates that Indiana's population grew about 0.3% in 2012, although it has remained higher than adjacent states and this sluggish growth is common throughout the United States.
+The US Census Bureau estimates that Indiana's population grew about 0.3% in 2012, although it has remained higher than adjacent states and this sluggish growth is typical throughout the United States.

 Columbus, Ohio has a population that's pretty comparable to Indianapolis, but about 30,000 lower.
-Columbus has a much higher growth rate and it's believed it will surpass Indianapolis by 2020.
+Columbus has a much higher growth rate, and it's believed it will surpass Indianapolis by 2020.

 Despite its sluggish growth, it's predicted the entire state of Indiana will grow 15% by 2050, and populations in counties surrounding Indianapolis are expected to grow the most.
 The Indianapolis-Carmel metro area has always been the growth engine for the state and accounted for 57% of Indiana's growth between 2000 and 2010.
 By 2030, it's expected to be responsible for 62% of the state's growth.
 It will be interesting to see just how many people Indianapolis can add by the next census in 2020.